Iguassu Scenes

 Money

-There is a Banco do Brasil ATM at IGU - Brazilian airport.
+There is 3 ATM at IGU - Brazilian airport.

-There is a Banco do Brasil ATM at Iguassu National Park entrance - in Brazil.
+There is 2 ATM at Iguassu National Park entrance - in Brazil.

-There is no an ATM at AGT airport - in Paraguay
+There is an ATM at AGT airport - in Paraguay

-Some travel companies do not accept credit cards, only cash.
-It is better to bring two different credit cards MASTER CARD and Visa.
-Forget American express, many places don't accept it.
+Some business does not accept credit cards, only cash.
+It is better to bring some different credit cards like Mater Card, Visa or American Express.

-In this area you have a security limit to spending.
-If someone gets your credit card they will be in trouble.
-Also you can't spend a lot of money at one time - for that you need to call your bank.
+In this area, you have a security limit to spend.
+Also, you can't spend a lot of money at one time - for that, you need to call your bank.
 If you buy things in Paraguay, it's better to pay in cash.
-If you buy using credit cards, there is an additional fee of 10% added to the transaction.
-It is better to call your bank and tell than that you are traveling to this area.
+If you buy using credit cards in Ciudad del Este Paraguay, there is an additional fee of 10% added to the transaction.
+It is better to call your bank and tell than that you are travelling to this area to make sure your card works.

-In Brazil, the Real is the current currency so one can save money by using this currency, although almost all businesses, hotels and stores accept dollars.
+In Iguassu Brazil, the Real is the current currency so one can save money by using this currency, although all businesses, hotels and stores accept dollars.

-In Argentina, prices are raising.
-It is better if you exchange your dollars or euros.
-Bring small bills.
-Peso is the current currency in Argentina.
+In Argentina, prices are rising.
+It is better if you bring dollars or euros to exchange.
+The PESOS is the current currency in Argentina.
+There is a big difference on the exchange rate for PESOS, official and blue market.

 Places to exchange money

-In Argentina, money can be exchanged at the frontier exchange bureau from 7:00 a.m. to 9:00 p.m.
-It is also possible to exchange money in downtown Puerto Iguazu from 7:00 a.m. to 8:00 p.m. (some of the exchange bureaus are closed for lunch).
+In Argentina, it is also possible to exchange money in downtown Puerto Iguazu from 8:00 a.m. to 8:00 p.m. (some of the exchange bureaus are closed for lunch).

 In Paraguay, it is very easy to exchange money; if the exchange bureaus are closed, one can exchange money on the streets at any time.